 How much do deposit bonds cost?

 It could be a good idea to compare the cost of alternatives to a deposit bond before taking one on.
 For example, you could compare what a short-term loan could cost against the total cost of a deposit bond.
-It’s also a good idea to check in advance if the deposit bond fee is refundable if the purchase does not go ahead.
+It’s also a good idea to check in advance if the deposit bond fee is refundable, partially or fully, if the purchase does not go ahead.

 What are the pros and cons of deposit bonds?